If you’ve heart attack, you might think life insurance is out of reach.

 When you apply for life insurance after a heart attack, insurance companies will want to thoroughly research your current health.
 This is because they want to determine whether you’re likely to have another heart attack.

 It’s a good idea to wait a couple years after your heart attack before applying for coverage.
 This gives your condition time to stabilize plus gives you a chance to improve your lifestyle.
-While every insurance company has different underwriting standards, here are some general quote standards to give you an idea what rating you may get.
+Each company has their own rating categories, but here are some basic categories you’ll see:

 - Preferred Plus: Impossible.
-A heart attack is just too serious a health problem for you to qualify for the best possible health rating.
+A heart attack is just too serious a health problem for you to qualify for this rating.

 - Preferred: Also likely impossible.
 Regardless of how much your health improves, insurance companies will still be too worried about your past heart attack.

-- Standard: In rare cases, you may be able to qualify for a standard policy.
-To get this rating, your heart attack must have been very mild, it must have been several years since the attack, and you must be in great health otherwise.
+- Standard: In rare cases, you might get this standard policy.
+To get this rating, your heart attack must have been very mild, it must have been several years since the attack.

 - Table Rating (substandard): Your most likely rating.
 The rating you receive will depend on the time since you had your heart attack, your current health at the time of your application, the treatments you took for the heart attack, and whether you have a family history of heart disease.

-- Declines: Most applications within a year or two of a heart attack Also, applicants that have a poor lifestyle, other health issues or have a family history of heart disease could be declined because of the high chance of future heart attacks.
+- Declines: You should expect a decline if you’re a year or two of a heart attack Also, applicants that have a poor lifestyle, other health issues or have a family history of heart disease could be declined because of the high chance of future heart attacks.

 Life Insurance Case Studies After A Heart Attack

 While your life insurance application always matters, it becomes particularly important after a heart attack.
-Here a couple real life examples that demonstrate the benefit of a well-planned application.
+To help hammer this home, here are some stories of clients we’ve worked with in the past.

-Case Study: Female, 66 y/o, non-smoker, had a heart attack at 63, taking Beta Blockers and Statins, no other health issues.
+Case Study: Female, 66 y/o, non-smoker, had a heart attack at 63, taking Beta Blockers and Statins, and no other pre-existing conditions.

-This applicant had a mild heart attack when she was 59.
+She had a mild heart attack when she was 59.
 As soon as she got out of the hospital, she tried to buy a life insurance policy.
-She was denied because she applied too soon after her attack.
+She was denied because she applied too soon.
 The agent didn’t’ clearly explain why she was rejected so she just assumed she couldn’t get life insurance.

 When she contacted us, we suggested she try again as more than enough time had passed since her previous attack.
 We also recommended she request an EKG to test the current state of her heart as the applicant was in fairly good health.
 By trying again, this applicant received a rated level 1 policy, the best level before a standard rating.